Important information about your privacy

 - to maintain the security of our services, as well as to detect and investigate activities that may be illegal or prohibited

 - to send you marketing information.
-We will only do so when you have consented to us doing so.
-Such consent may be withdrawn at any time, please see the section below “What rights and options do you have” for more information
+You can unsubscribe from receiving these communications at any time by emailing email@example.com.
+Please see the section below “What rights and options do you have” for more information.

 - to profile you to enable us to personalise our service offerings and related communications.